Hangul typewriter

 In the 20th century, typewriters were adapted or invented to write the native Korean alphabet, which is internationally called Hangul.

 History

-The first Hangul typewriter was invented in 1913 by Korean-American Wonic Leigh (이원익; Yi Wŏnik).
+The first Hangul typewriter, the Wonic Leigh Hangul typewriter, was invented in 1913 by Korean-American Wonic Leigh (이원익; Yi Wŏnik).
 It was a modified Smith Premier Typewriter 30, originally from 1904.
 Its keys were in a daseotbeolsik (다섯벌식) layout (five sets of vowels and consonants; multiples to accommodate different character sizes and placements in syllable blocks).
 It had 84 keys and wrote characters at a 90 degree angle; in order to read the text normally, the page needed to be rotated after writing was finished.
 The machine is now lost.